AntonisRsmn/Toomy/README.md

 The current slash commands (there are not music commands yet):

-/clear | You can delete messages in the server
+/clear | Delete messages in the server min:1 max:99

-/ping | Send you back pong
+/ping | Sends you back pong

-/avatar | Sends you back your profile picture with a free link
+/avatar | Sends you back your profile picture with free hosting link

-/user-info | Gives you information about your account or other members
+/user-info | Gives you information about your self

 /server | Gives you information about the server